ISDementyev/pmUE/README.md

 2. pmUE will be more akin to an Unreal plugin than a standalone "game"

 ### Collaboration
-As the code is slowly being developed (and recently made online) it is recommended to open your own branch if you'd like to add anything to the project.
+As the code is slowly being developed, it is recommended to open your own branch if you'd like to add anything to the project.
 All contributions welcome!

 ### Acknowledgement
 If you use any of the code listed here (or the entire plugin) please say so in the acknowledgements section of your published media (e.g. journal, article, video, etc.).